Whitton, Shropshire

 Whitton is a hamlet and civil parish in Shropshire, England.

 It is situated east of Caynham and the market town of Ludlow is 5.2 mi away.
 There is a parish church in the hamlet.

 Whitton Court is a grade I listed manor house dating from 1611, previously the home of Lord Mayor of London Sebastian Harvey, and members of the Charlton family.

-The village church, St Mary The Virgin, is notable for stained-glass by Sir Edward Burne-Jones and William Morris of c.
-1893 in the east window.
+The Norman village church, St Mary The Virgin, is notable for stained-glass by Sir Edward Burne-Jones and Morris & Co. of c.
+1893 and 1912 in the east window.